everpub/openscienceprize/proposal-v2.md

 Second, we need close integration with at least one or two widely used cloud providers so that people can "bring their own compute".
-Current execution systems (mybinder, tmpnb) are tied to particular providers, have no immediate system for scaling to larger compute, and do not integrate with any authentication systems.
+Current execution systems (mybinder, everware, tmpnb) are tied to particular providers, have no immediate system for scaling to larger compute, and do not integrate with any authentication systems.
 We also need to provide simple methods for local development and execution on laptops,